Kick the Dust was born – an investment of £10million in 12 large-scale projects. Young people came up with the name, and helped choose the projects.

 - There is a lack of diversity and inclusiveness, resulting in heritage sites, spaces and collections being less relevant and less accessible.

-- Without getting young people actively involved and interested we risk the future of heritage.
+- Without getting young people actively involved and interested we risk its future.

 What have we learned so far?